kekePower/cognito-ai-search/docs/HOWTO.md

 ### Recommended Model Configuration

-For optimal performance in v1.0.0, we recommend:
+For optimal performance in v1.2.0, we recommend:
 - **Model**: `phi4-mini:3.8b-q8_0` (fast and efficient)
 - **Max Tokens**: `100` (quick responses)
 - **Alternative**: `mistral` or `llama3` for more detailed responses

+**Important**: Ollama version 0.9.0 or higher is required due to the 'think: false' parameter support introduced in this version.

 ## SearXNG Configuration